FireWalkerX/fault_tolerant_router/README.md

 ## Uplink monitor algorithm

 ## To do
+- Improve documentation (please let me know where it's not clear)
 - Test it with VLAN interfaces (has always been used with physical interfaces: each uplink on it's own physical interface)
 - Implement routing through [realms](http://www.policyrouting.org/PolicyRoutingBook/ONLINE/CH07.web.html), this way we could have all of the uplinks attached via a switch to a single Linux physical interface, without using VLANs
 - Use [Ruby Daemons](https://github.com/thuehlinger/daemons)